 by Leslie Karen Lutz

 S. Kensington is a retired educator who has lived and taught in various countries for the past thirty years.
 Like the protagonist in this novel, she enjoys long voyages by cargo ship.
 Kensington was inspired to write this book after finding a small white glove, and a news clipping about the WWII undercover Phantoms, in her father's war possessions.
-She currently resides in Germany, writing her memoirs, and working her way through the country's 600 varieties of bread.
+She currently resides in the United States, writing her memoirs.